 17. Praia #19 gay beach in Lisbon, Portugal

 Renowned through the city as a popular nudist beach, ‘Praia 19’ as it is known locally, is one of the largest and best gay beaches in Europe.
 It is situated just across the River Tagus from downtown Lisbon, part of the wider Costa da Caparica coastline.

 Praia 19 will blow you away on arrival, the sheer scope of this beach is enormous.
-The waves crashing in off the Atlantic, are truly a sight to behold.
+The huge waves of the Atlantic ocean, are truly a sight to behold.
 Yet it’s not just the natural scenery here that’s amazing.
 Praia 19 is known for anything-goes-hanky-panky in the dunes and forest area just behind the sand.
 You will find all kinds of gay boys enjoying themselves at this enormous beach, with both locals and gay tourists frequenting it.

 For such a wild beach, Praia 19 is blessed with amazing facilities that you will be thankful for after a long day in the sun.
 Bars, restaurants, and cafes line the area at Fonte da Telha beach just a short walk south, with many of these spots ideal for meeting new friends and finding out where the latest gay party will be happening that evening.

-How to get to the gay beach of Lisbon: The quickest way to drive down from Lisbon if you're renting a car, or taxi.
-Otherwise, you can take a train and/or bus, but it takes around 1/5-2 hours.
-You're aiming to reach the southern end of Costa da Caparica, which is where the #19 gay beach is.
+How to get to the gay beach of Lisbon: The quickest way is to drive down from Lisbon if you're renting a car, or get a taxi.
+You can also use Uber to get to and from Beach 19 safely.

 18. Bassa Rodona gay beach in Sitges, Spain

 Platja de la Bassa Rodona is the main official beach of Sitges, with rainbow flags proudly flying in the wind.